ThinkingInTypes/ThinkingInTypes.github.io/Chapters/12_Errors_as_Values.md

 The most popular Python library that includes this extra functionality is [Returns](https://github.com/dry-python/returns).
 `Returns` includes other features, but we will only focus on  `Result`.

 What if you need to create a `composed` function that takes multiple arguments?
-For this, we use something called “do notation,” which you access using `Result.do`:
+For this, we use something called "do notation," which you access using `Result.do`:

 ```python
 # multiple_arguments.py